What to know about hepatitis C

 a young man speaks with an older male Asian doctor

-While there currently is no vaccine for the disease, antiviral medications are available to cure it, and preventive measures can be taken to reduce the risk of spreading hepatitis C.
+While there currently is no vaccine for the disease, antiviral medications are available to cure it, and preventive measures can also be taken to reduce the risk of spreading hepatitis C.

-Causes and symptoms
+Causes and symptoms of hepatitis C

 Hepatitis C occurs when a person has blood-to-blood contact with an infected individual.
 The most common methods of blood transmission, according to the CDC, include sharing contaminated needles (and, less commonly, unclean tattoo or piercing instruments), sharing razors and toothbrushes, or during sex.
 The infection can also pass from mother to baby during childbirth.

-Symptoms of acute hepatitis C occur on average six to seven weeks after exposure, but this can range from two weeks to six months.
+Symptoms of acute hepatitis C occur on average six to seven weeks after exposure but this can range from two weeks to six months.
 Common symptoms include:

 • Fever